CTaiDeng/character_rl_sac_pacer_haca_v1/README.md

 ### Token statistics per chapter

 When experimenting with iterative summaries, it is useful to inspect the token load of every chapter before feeding the segments into the distillation loop.
-The helper below relies on the same delimiter as the training demo and counts tokens with a lightweight whitespace tokenizer:
+The helper below relies on the same delimiter as the training demo and mirrors its token counting strategy: try whitespace splitting first, then fall back to character counts when the result is unrealistically small (a common situation for Chinese paragraphs without spaces).

 ```python
 from pathlib import Path